boflynn/lambda-deploy/README.md

  * **Install dotnet lambda tool** - installs the same `dotnet lambda` tool we used in our testing earlier
- * **Publish with dotnet lambda** - publishs the Lambda to AWS, using the same tooling we used earlier
+ * **Publish with dotnet lambda** - publishes the Lambda to AWS, using the same tooling we used earlier

 The main difference between our local deployment and this one is the use of Github Secrets